 How to Say 'Wishing You Good Health and Happiness' to Someone Who Lost a Loved One

 We know that you only want the best for your friend, but wishing someone happiness soon after losing a loved one may not be a good idea.
 Here are some alternative ways to offer sympathy to someone who lost a family member or close friend.
+You can also consider sending sympathy flowers if you feel at a loss for words.

 Special care should be taken on what to say when someone dies unexpectedly.